stadthack/pointerrace-server/README.md

 pointerrace-server
 ==================

-Server component of the pointerrace game
+Server component of the pointerrace game.

+Go to http://pointerrace.com to play this game.